 Heavier users and those with a legitimate dependency (physical, emotional, psychological) may experience more severe withdrawal symptoms.
-As evidence in a study of 469 cannabis users trying to quit, almost 30 percent relapsed due to the severity of the issues.
+A study of 469 cannabis users trying to quit showed that almost 30 percent relapsed due to the severity of the issues.
 The most commonly reported issues were boredom, anxiety, irritability, increased cravings, and sleeping problems.

 If the withdrawal symptoms are sometimes challenging, you might wonder why anyone would stop using it.
-We all know that marijuana comes with many medicinal benefits, but some people also experience the negative side of cannabis.
-The side effects of weed, when abused, a decline in concentration, increased anxiety, paranoia and sometimes problems learning.
+We all know that weed comes with many medicinal benefits, but some people also experience the negative side of cannabis.
+The side effects of weed, when abused, a decline in concentration, increased anxiety, paranoia, and sometimes problems with learning.

 What Do the Experts Have to Say About Weed Withdrawal?

 Another issue highlighted by one of the authors of the study is caffeine consumption.
 Many weed smokers tend to consume far more caffeinated beverages than the regular person.
 Likely this is because they need to combat the sedative effects of THC.
-The authors of the study note that insomnia from cannabis withdrawal may actually be from the excessive caffeine.
+The authors of the study note that insomnia from cannabis withdrawal may be from excessive caffeine consumption.

 So, some people might experience marijuana withdrawal symptoms because of their dependence on other substances.
-Other people, with an underlying mental illness, may have stronger signs of withdrawal than their peers as well.
+Other people with an underlying mental illness may have more substantial signs of withdrawal than their peers.

 The weed associated symptoms (vivid dreams, insomnia) should peak around day two or three after no cannabis consumption.
 After another two to three weeks, all signs should dissipate.
 I know in my case, my symptoms were considered mild in comparison to what some people experience.
 I only really understood my symptoms in hindsight, not as they were occurring.